deltachat/deltachat-pages/tr/help.md

 Otherwise, deleting messages or multi-device setups might not work properly.

-### Delta Chat, Protonmail / Tutanota / Criptext ile uyumlu mu?
+### Delta Chat, Proton Mail / Tutanota / Criptext ile uyumlu mu?

 - Yes and No.
-- No, you can not use your Protonmail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
+- No, you can not use your Proton Mail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
 - In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
 Those messages will not be end-to-end